47 Total SME IPOs listed in 2025

 1. An Issuer is eligible for SME initial public offering (IPO) only if its post-Issuer paid-up capital is less than or equal to Rs 10 crores.

-2. An Issuer with a post-Issue face value capital more than Rs 10 crores and upto Rs 25 crores can issue specified securities.
+2. An Issuer with a post-Issue paid up capital more than Rs 10 crores and upto Rs 25 crores can issue specified securities.

 3. An Issuer company can bring an initial public offer (IPO) when it meets the track record and other eligibility criteria of the SME Exchange of BSE and NSE as mentioned below.